East Sparta, Ohio

-East Sparta is a village in Stark County, Ohio, United States.
-The population was 819 at the 2010 census.
-It is part of the Canton–Massillon Metropolitan Statistical Area.
+East Sparta is a village in southern Stark County, Ohio, United States.
+The population was 749 at the 2020 census.
+It is part of the Canton–Massillon metropolitan area.

 History

-East Sparta was originally called Sparta, and under the latter name was laid out in 1815, and named after the ancient city of Sparta, in Greece.
+East Sparta was originally called Sparta, and under the latter name was laid out in 1815 and named after the ancient city of Sparta in Greece.

-On June 3, 2015 East Sparta's 70-year-old water tower was dismantled.

-On July 28, 2017 East Sparta's Towne Pump Tavern built in 1909 burned down.
+On June 3, 2015, East Sparta's 70-year-old water tower was dismantled.
+On July 28, 2017, East Sparta's Towne Pump Tavern built in 1909 burned down.

-In Popular Culture

-East Sparta was mentioned as one of the locations that monsters were feeding in the series finale of Supernatural "Carry On".